KarolinaJurkin/Covid-19-Exploratory-Analysis/README.md

 - **Total Deaths and Crude Mortality Rate**: I chose bar charts as these metrics are shown by country.
 Charts are seperate as Total Deaths are absolute number and CRM is a percentage and combining them in a singular chart would be confusing.

 - **Infection Rate by country**: I decided to include a world shape map showing the Infection Rate in different countries.
 The unexpected challenge I encountered was that Power BI doesn't have such a map built in and it required me to search for a specific topoJSON file.
-Once I customized and downloaded the map, I was able to create a custom world shape map visualization.
+Once I downloaded the map from [Natural Earth Data](https://www.naturalearthdata.com/downloads/) and customized it by removing Antarctica, I was able to create a custom world shape map visualization.

 ### Insights

 - Infection Rate (IR) and Case Fatality Rate (CFR) are undeniably correlated.
 Whenever we see a rise in Infection Rate the deadliness goes down.
 A virus that kills its host quickly may not have a chance to spread further thus the mutations in time tend to increase IR.

-- Both IR and CFR changed drastically over time and most definitely one of the biggest factors causing it is the mutation and different variants of the virus.
+- Both Infection Rate and Case Fatality Rate changed drastically over time and most definitely one of the biggest factors causing it is the mutation and different variants of the virus.
 We can clearly see the change in metrics right after the Omicron variant started spreading at the end of 2021.

-- Even though USA has the greatest absolute value of Total Deaths (over 1 million), its Crude Mortality Rate (CRM=0.33%) does not stand out and is comparable with most of the European countries.
-The data suggests that countries that were most affected by the pandemic are as follows: Peru (CRM=0.65%), Bulgaria (0.57%) and Bosnia and Herzegovina (0.51%).
+- Even though USA has the greatest absolute value of Total Deaths (over 1 million), its Crude Mortality Rate (CMR=0.33%) does not stand out and is comparable with most of the European countries.
+The data suggests that countries that were most affected by the pandemic are as follows: Peru (CMR=0.65%), Bulgaria (0.57%) and Bosnia and Herzegovina (0.51%).

-- As we look at the Infection Rate on the map, what really stands out is Africa that has really low values in comparison to the other parts of the world.
-Further analysis would be required to come to a conclusion why we can observe such trend.
+- As we look at Africa on the map, low values of Infection Rate really stand out in comparison to other parts of the world.
+Further analysis would be required to come to a conclusion why such trend occurs.